eric5412/Sentiment-Analysis-of-Product-Reviews/README.md

 ![A bar chart of rating distribution](/images/1.png)

-Most of the product reviews gave a rating of 5 stars.
+Most of the product reviews had a rating of 5 stars.
 This suggests that the overall customer sentiment was positive.

 <br><br>